Facilities and Field Stations

 The Ocean Sciences Centre is a cold ocean research facility located in Logy Bay, about 10 minutes from the St. John's campus.
-It is an ideal location for shore-based studies of cold ocean processes, including sub-arctic and arctic organisms, aquaculture, fisheries ecosystems and hydrocarbon pollution.
-Memorial welcomes visitors to check out a variety of marine life at the centre, including our harp seals.
+The centre houses laboratores where research is conducted on the North Atlantic fishery, aquaculture, oceanography, ecology, behaviour and physiology.
+Memorial also welcomes visitors to check out a variety of marine life at the centre, including our harp seals.

-The Bonne Bay Marine Station, located on Newfoundland's west coast, is a world-class facility offering a host of services to students, researchers, educators and the general public.
+The Bonne Bay Aquarium & Research Station, is a research, teaching, and conference venue located in Norris Point, Newfoundland and Labrador, and is part of the Grenfell Campus, Memorial University.
 Equipped with teaching and research laboratories, library/resource centre, multimedia theatre, aquarium, residence accommodations, and small boats, the station offers students a premiere learning environment and researchers a first-rate facility for marine ecosystem research.
 The station is surrounded by Gros Morne National Park, a UNESCO world heritage site and the Bonne Bay area exhibits unparalleled diversity of habitat, marine plants, fish and invertebrates.

 The pan-university Core Research Equipment and Instrument Training (CREAIT) Network is designed to maximize the impact of Memorial's institutional investments in research through enhanced access to and utilization of major research equipment.
 CREAIT maintains and operates thematic clusters of multi-user equipment, located in six interconnected satellites across the St. John's Campus and the Ocean Sciences Centre.